EdiSlavkov/unity2d-galaxy-warrior/README.md

 # Galaxy Warrior

-Galaxy Warrior is an exciting arcade game developed in Unity2D where you become a skilled space warrior entrusted with the mission to defend the galaxy against enemy ships.
+Galaxy Warrior is an exciting arcade game developed in Unity2D for Android where you become a skilled space warrior entrusted with the mission to defend the galaxy against enemy ships.

 ## Features